 Flaxseeds

 Flaxseeds are rich sources of plant-based omega-3 fatty acids, fiber, vitamins, minerals, and antioxidants.
-Omega-3 fatty acids are beneficial for heart health, brain function, skin care, joint support, and immune function.
+Omega-3 fatty acids benefit heart health, brain function, skin care, joint support, and immune function.
 Fiber keeps you full between meals, so you don’t overeat.

 Flaxseeds provide 11 grams per tablespoon.
 You can use the oil from flaxseeds as an additive in food products such as salad dressing, mayonnaise, margarine, and ice cream.
 Flaxseeds are often added to cereals, crackers, bread, pasta, snacks, beverages, desserts, spreads, condiments, toppings, nut butter, yogurts, cheeses, meats, fish, poultry, veggie burgers, pizza crusts, etc.